 Leaves of absence and vacation may be granted to fellows at the discretion of the program director in accordance with local rules.
 Depending on the length of absence granted by the program, the required period of graduate medical education may be extended accordingly.
 Fellowship program directors and their institutional graduate medical education (GME) offices determine the need for extension of fellowship training.
 Therefore, it is not up to the ABR to determine graduation dates for individual fellows.

 The standard registration window for the IR/DR Certifying Exam is November 1 through February 28.
-Please check back during the registration window to register for the next available exam.
+Please check back here during those dates for the 2022 application.